The Consortium Form:

 All of your community college classes must be applicable to your FSU program.
 The appropriate FSU advisor will make that determination based on the classes listed on the consortium form.

-Please note: If the community college classes are not approved by the FSU advisor, they will not be counted towards enrollment for financial aid purposes.
+Please note: If the community college classes are not approved by the FSU advisor, they will not be counted in your overall enrollment.

 To view the online Consortium Form: